-Our Wealth Management business includes the results of EWM and Pan, following its consolidation on March 15, 2013.
+Our Wealth Management business includes the results of EWM.
 Our Institutional Asset Management business includes the results of ETC, ECB and Atalanta Sosnoff.
-Fee-based revenues from EWM, Pan, Atalanta Sosnoff and ECB are primarily earned on a percentage of AUM, while ETC primarily earns fees from negotiated trust services and fiduciary consulting arrangements.
+Fee-based revenues from EWM, Atalanta Sosnoff and ECB are primarily earned on a percentage of AUM, while ETC primarily earns fees from negotiated trust services and fiduciary consulting arrangements.

-In June 2013, the Company held a fourth and final closing on EMCP III, a private equity fund focused on middle market investments in Mexico.
+In 2013, the Company held a fourth and final closing on EMCP III, a private equity fund focused on middle market investments in Mexico.
 See Note 8 of our unaudited condensed consolidated financial statements for further information.

-ECP II earns management fees of 1% of invested capital.
-Pursuant to an amendment to the Evercore Capital Partners L.P. and its affiliate's Partnership Agreement, no management fees are earned by the Company.
+ECP II earned management fees of 1% of invested capital through December 21, 2013, the technical termination of the fund.
+No management fees were earned by the Company in 2013.
 We earn management fees on EMCP II and EMCP III of 2.0% per annum of committed capital during its investment period, and 2.0% per annum on net funded capital thereafter.
 In addition, the general partner of the private equity funds earns carried interest of 20% based on the fund's performance, provided it exceeds preferred return hurdles to its limited partners.
-We own 8%-9% of the carried interest earned by the general partner of ECP II.
+We own 8%-9% of the carried interest earned by the general partner of

+ECP II.
 A significant portion of any gains recognized related to ECP II, EMCP II and EMCP III, and any carried interest recognized by them, are distributed to certain of our private equity professionals.

 In the event the funds perform below certain thresholds we may be obligated to repay certain carried interest previously distributed.
-As of June 30, 2013, we had \$2.7 million of previously received carried interest that may be subject to repayment.
+As of June 30, 2014, we had \$2.7 million of previously received carried interest that may be subject to repayment.

-We made equity method investments in G5 and ABS during the fourth quarters of 2010 and 2011, respectively, the results of which are included within Income from Equity Method Investments.
+We made investments accounted for under the equity method of accounting in G5 | Evercore and ABS during the fourth quarters of 2010 and 2011, respectively, the results of which are included within Income from Equity Method Investments.